The Urgency Room – High Fever in Adults/Children

 How Can The Urgency Room Treat High Fevers in Adults and Children?

-The Urgency Room in Eagan, Vadnais Heights or Woodbury are well-equipped to take care of you or your child when experiencing a high fever.
+The Urgency Room is well-equipped to take care of you or your child when experiencing a high fever.
 Prolonged fever or dangerously high fevers can cause an onslaught of residual health problems, so it is always best to seek care rather than ignore the problem.

 All three Urgency Room locations are equipped with providers and staff who have extensive emergency room experience as well as equipment to assess, diagnose and treat your illness or injury.

-Up-to-date technology at The Urgency Rooms locations include:
+Up-to-date technology at our Urgency Room locations includes:

 Medical Care for a Wide Range of Symptoms, Available In-Person or Online